-Our St. Louis auto accident attorneys will consider general and special damages to figure out what victims are owed in regard to reimbursement.
+Our St. Louis accident attorneys will consider general and special damages to figure out what victims are owed in regard to reimbursement.
 These include:

 Comparative fault: Certain states (like Missouri) use Comparative fault, where a plaintiff may only be partially at fault.
 This means the defendant would pay a percentage based on comparative fault.